dkaoster/local-cors-anywhere/README.md

 Usage: local-cors-anywhere [options]

 Options:
-  -V, --version      output the version number
-  -h, --host <host>  Listen on a specific host, or set the HOST env variable -p, --port <port>  Listen on a specific port, or set the PORT env variable --help             display help for command
+  -V, --version             output the version number -h, --host <host>         Listen on a specific host, or set the HOST env variable -p, --port <port>         Listen on a specific port, or set the PORT env variable -o, --origin <origin...>  Listen on a specific origin(s), or set the ORIGIN env variable --help                    display help for command
 ```

 Then, in order to proxy to `https://github.com`, simply make a request to `http://localhost:8080/https://github.com`, replacing with any configuration options you may have set.